juliendelplanque/SFDiff/repository/SimilarityFlooding.package/SFMatchCandidate.class/README.md

-I am a candidate for a match between two entities.
+I am an object that hold a base and a target entity.

-I am part of the result of a similarity flooding on a SFInducedPropagationGraph.
+That's all.